 - No automatic quality control warning system

-An electronic QMS is a no-brainer, no matter the business size and digital documentation can make life infinitely easier for you.
+An electronic QMS (EQMS) with automated document control tracking software is a no-brainer, no matter the business size and digital documentation can make life infinitely easier for you.
 Not only will updates be easier to manage across the company, but you’ll get a deeper insight into employee engagement and the ability to add additional functionality.

 Information needed for QMS documentation

-The purpose of QMS documentation is to provide company-wide insight into quality within the business.
-To create these documents, you’ll need to gather the following information.
+The purpose of documentation for a solid QMS foundation is to provide company-wide insight into quality within the business.
+To create these QMS documents, you’ll need to gather the following information.

 Process and workflow instructions